bec-archer/SR80-Manuals/user-manual.md

 An item can fail and loop back as many times as needed.
 Each round is tracked separately.

-If a different tech needs to take over after a failed test, use the **Reassign** button on the item (see "Reassigning a Tech" above).
+If a different tech needs to take over after a failed test, use the **Manage Techs** button on the item to swap out who's assigned (see "Managing Techs on an Item" above).

 ### Oil Sample